 Located south of downtown San Diego and just north of the Mexico border lies the area known as San Diego's South Bay, the gateway to Baja California.
-This area is home to a number of exciting visitor experiences including the US Olympic Training Center, Living Coast Discovery Center, Sleep Train Amphitheater, Las Americas Premium Outlets, dining, golf and a scenic harbor and waterfront park.
+This area is home to a number of exciting visitor experiences including the new Aquatica SeaWorld Waterpark, US Olympic Training Center, Living Coast Discovery Center, Sleep Train Amphitheater, Las Americas Premium Outlets, dining, golf and a scenic harbor and waterfront park.

 Additionally, South Bay provides easy access to Coronado and the Silver Strand State Beach, for a great spot for families looking to camp, swim, surf, bike ride and fish.
 Also in the South Bay is Imperial Beach, home to the Tijuana Estuary, the largest salt water marsh in Southern California where many endangered birds and wildlife species live.

 The National City neighborhood of the South Bay has a strong military presence; its three-mile port area along the San Diego Bay is part of Naval Base San Diego, the largest U.S. Naval base on the west coast.

 With plenty of affordable and convenient hotels located in the South Bay area, you’re minutes away the greater San Diego region, with quick access to downtown, beaches, Balboa Park and many attractions.

 Drive across the Coronado Bridge over the San Diego Bay, and you’ll find world-class resorts and quaint bed and breakfasts on the island of Coronado, or family-friendly resorts on Silver Strand beach.

 Whatever the occasion or budget, a stay in South Bay will provide you with the comfort and convenience of your home-away-from-home in San Diego.

 Browse the articles and listings below to plan your next trip to San Diego's South Bay.